matthew-brett/asterisk-blog/content/xfree-is-forked.md

 review, even from vendors like ATI, and the very small number of developers with CVS write access given the size of the project [^mh-blog].
-In a follow-up post he records his surprise at the level of support he had got for his blog post by email [mh-blog-fu].
+In a follow-up post he records his surprise at the level of support he had got for his blog post by email [^mh-blog-fu].
 A KDE developer agreed later that there was a widespread impression of XFree86 as a slow and unresponsive project [^kp-issue].
 Others had similar complaints [^forum-communication][^debian-xfree86-pain]